Modern Slavery Statement

 - key contractors must have safeguarding policies, procedures and training in place.

-- larger contractors must undertake regular audits of their safeguarding policies, procedures and training, reporting the outcome to the council.
+- larger contractors must undertake regular audits of their safeguarding policies, procedures and training, reporting the outcome to us.

 - the Official Journal of the European Union (OJEU) tender processes requires potential suppliers to confirm that they meet the requirements under the Modern Slavery Act 2015.
 This will continue to be the case under any replacement for the OJEU tender processes post-Brexit.